Aider

 Aider’s strongest product decision is still its git-first behavior.
 It auto-commits edits, protects dirty worktrees, and makes rollback explicit with commands like /undo, /diff, and /commit.
 That keeps AI changes reviewable in a way many assistant products still do not.

 The newer workflow pieces matter too.
-Aider documents separate ask, code, and architect modes, built-in lint and test hooks, browser access, and the ability to pull images or live web pages into a coding chat.
-In practice, that means it can handle more than “edit this file” prompts.
-It can support an actual loop of discuss, implement, lint, test, inspect, and iterate.
+Aider now documents separate ask, code, architect, and help modes, built-in lint and test hooks, an experimental browser UI, and the ability to pull images or live web pages into a coding chat.
+In practice, that means it can support more than “edit this file.”
+It can support a real loop of discuss, implement, lint, test, inspect, and iterate while still staying close to standard shell-and-git habits.

 Strengths